 Finding Long-Term Solutions

-In 2015, we announced a Peat Ecosystem Rehabilitation Project in PT AMNL in West Kalimantan.
+In 2015, we launched a Peat Ecosystem Rehabilitation Project in PT AMNL in West Kalimantan.
 The project focuses on rehabilitating a peat conservation area of around 2,600 hectares and involving the community in joint conservation efforts.
 This is in line with the Indonesian Government focus on protecting and restoring peat areas.